DataCorrupted/peter-site/content/home/about.md

 # Biography

 I am a Ph.D. candidate in UC Davis.
 My focus now is in [fuzzing](https://en.wikipedia.org/wiki/Fuzzing).
-I have a submitted work on how to actively detect integer arithmetic errors using fuzzers.
-Since I haven't heart from the committee, I couldn't share more details with you.
+You can find my first paper _Integrity_ [here](https://link.springer.com/chapter/10.1007/978-3-030-63086-7_20).

 I have a colorful personal life.
 My interests including archery, dogs and si-fi.
 I like driving, but manual transmission only.
 I am also a foodie and a (mediocre) cook, loves [huaiyang cuisine](https://en.wikipedia.org/wiki/Huaiyang_cuisine) and [fusion cuisine](https://en.wikipedia.org/wiki/Fusion_cuisine).
-My gf is still a null pointer so I can't reference her here or this site crashes.
-XD.
+My gf is [Kristen](https://www.instagram.com/sight_of_stars19/), she's a super sweet girl, I'm lucky to have her :)